coil-kt/coil/docs/recipes.md

 ```

 !!!
 Note
-    You should not pass the drawable outside of `Transition.transition`.
+    You should not pass the drawable outside the scope of `Transition.transition`.
 This can cause the drawable's underlying bitmap to be pooled while it is still in use, which can result in rendering issues and crashes.

 ## Using a custom OkHttpClient